Youth Mentoring Research Pioneer and Expert Jean Rhodes

 “Early in my career at the University of Illinois Champaign-Urbana, I became interested in the protective role of natural mentors in the lives of urban youth,” Rhodes says.
 “Community mental health professionals had long recognized the benefits of such helping relationships, yet many questions remained regarding their influence and applicability to youth interventions.”

 In response, Rhodes launched longitudinal research on natural mentoring relationships with urban adolescents, deepening our understanding of the changing nature of relationships and their positive influence on an array of outcomes.

 Despite the promise of natural mentors, Rhodes was struck by the sheer number of urban adolescents who did not have extensive networks of support and could not readily find older adults to serve in that capacity.
-To help address the needs of children and adolescents who lacked adult supervision and guidance, she led the way in advocating for increasing the number and effectiveness of volunteer mentoring programs.
+To help address the needs of children and adolescents who lacked adult supervision and guidance, she sought to increase the effectiveness of volunteer mentoring programs.

 This work led to her collaboration with the social policy organization Public/Private Ventures and her analysis of data from large, national evaluations.

 Through her work, Rhodes has sought to uncover the basic processes involved in mentoring relationships.
 Drawing on the attachment and social developmental theories, she has tested a conceptual model of the underlying processes that govern change.